 3. Modern Amenities

 We want you to feel right at home during your stay, which is why our staff provides guests with some great amenities.
-You can choose from several room sizes when booking with Place d’Armes, such as the interior room, deluxe room, courtyard room, balcony room, and
+You can choose from several room sizes when booking with Place d’Armes, such as the interior room, deluxe room, courtyard room, balcony room, and junior suite.
+Wi-Fi is complimentary and children ages 12 and under stay for free.

 4. You’ll Be Close to All French Quarter Attractions